stefanangrick/oemdlRtools/README.md

 Note that in addition to the actual data (`$dat`), the function returns fix metadata (`$fix`) and general variable information (`$var`).
-By default mnemonics are transformed into syntactivally valid R names using simple replacement rules.
+By default mnemonics are transformed into syntactically valid R names using simple replacement rules.
 To revert the transformation, you may use the hidden function `.revert_names()`.